Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-A dermoid cyst in a child, as well as an adult, is an organoid tumor formation of a benign nature.
-Dermoids or as they are called - mature teratomas are diagnosed in 10-11% of children who have soft tissue lesions.
+A dermoid cyst in a child, as well as in an adult, is an organoid tumor formation of a benign nature.
+Dermoids or as they are also called - mature teratomas are diagnosed in 10-11% of children with soft tissue neoplasms.

-The cyst is a dense capsule of connective tissue, filled with embryonic elements - parts of the endoderm, exoderm and mesoderm.
-The dermoid cyst can contain particles of sweat, sebaceous glands, bone and hair impregnations, skin flakes.
+The cyst is a dense capsule of connective tissue filled with embryonic elements - parts of the endoderm, exoderm and mesoderm.
+A dermoid cyst may contain particles of sweat, sebaceous glands, bone and hair inclusions, and skin scales.

-Surgeons have revealed the following statistical pattern, which is characteristic of the contents of the dermoid cyst in children:
+Surgeons have identified the following statistical pattern that is characteristic of the contents of a dermoid cyst in children:

 - Mesodermal elements – 90% of cysts.

-Dermoid formations in children are localized where the embryonic cavities, the so-called "gill" slits, must merge:
+Dermoid formations in children are localized where the embryonic cavities should connect, the so-called “gill” slits:

-- head (eyes, nose, mouth, nasolabial folds, ears, back of the neck, neck),
+- head (eyes, bridge of the nose, oral cavity, nasolabial folds, ears, back of the head, neck),

 - sternoclavicular joints,